Brascamp-Lieb type inequalities on weighted Riemannian manifolds with boundary: Introduction

 It is known that by dualizing the Bochner--Lichnerowicz--Weitzenb\"{o}ck formula, various Poincar\'e-type inequalities such as the Lichnerowicz \cite{LichnerowiczBook}, Brascamp--Lieb \cite{BrascampLiebPLandLambda1,LedouxSpinSystemsRevisited} and Veysseire \cite{VeysseireSpectralGapEstimateCRAS} inequalities, may be obtained under appropriate bounds on curvature and dimension.
 Recently, heavy-tailed versions of the Brascamp--Lieb inequalities have been obtained in the Euclidean setting by Bobkov--Ledoux \cite{BobkovLedouxWeightedPoincareForHeavyTails} and sharpened by Nguyen \cite{NguyenDimensionalBrascampLieb}.
-By employing the generalized Reilly formula, we begin this work by unifying, extending and generalizing many of these previously known results to various new combinations of boundary conditions on the domain (locally convex, mean-convex) and the function (Neumann, Dirichlet) in the weighted-Riemannian setting.
+By employing the generalized Reilly formula, we unify, extend and generalize many of these previously known results to various new combinations of boundary conditions on the domain (locally convex, mean-convex) and the function (Neumann, Dirichlet) in the weighted-Riemannian setting.
 We mention in passing another celebrated application of the latter duality argument in the Complex setting, namely H\"{o}rmander's $L^2$ estimate \cite{Hormander1965L2EstimatesAndDBarProblem}, but we refrain from attempting to generalize it here; further more recent applications may be found in \cite{Helffer-DecayOfCorrelationsViaWittenLaplacian,LedouxSpinSystemsRevisited, KlartagUnconditionalVariance,BartheCorderoVariance,KlartagMomentMap}.

 Given a finite measure $\nu$ on a measurable space $\Omega$, and a $\nu$-integrable function $f$ on $\Omega$, we denote: